History and culture of substituted amphetamines: History of amphetamine and methamphetamine

 Also in the 1950s, the Japanese Ministry of Health banned stimulant production, although drug companies continued to produce stimulants that wound up on the black market.
-From 1951 to 1954, a series of acts were passed by the Japanese government to try to stop production and sale of stimulants; however, the production and sale of stimulant drugs continued through criminal syndicates such as Yakuza criminal organizations.
+From 1951 to 1954, a series of acts were passed by the Japanese government to try to stop the production and sale of stimulants; however, the production and sale of stimulant drugs continued through criminal syndicates such as Yakuza criminal organizations.
 On the streets, it is also known as S, Shabu, and Speed, in addition to its old trademarked name.

 The United States in the 1960s saw the start of significant use of clandestinely manufactured methamphetamine, most of which was produced by motorcycle gangs.
 A notable part of the 1960s mod subculture in the UK was recreational amphetamine use, which was used to fuel all-night dances at clubs like Manchester's Twisted Wheel.
 Newspaper reports described dancers emerging from clubs at 5 a.m. with dilated pupils.
 Mods used the drug for stimulation and alertness, which they viewed as different from the intoxication caused by alcohol and other drugs.
 Dr. Andrew Wilson argues that for a significant minority, "amphetamines symbolised the smart, on-the-ball, cool image" and that they sought "stimulation not intoxication [...] greater awareness, not escape" and "confidence and articulacy" rather than the "drunken rowdiness of previous generations."
 Wilson argues that the significance of amphetamines to the mod culture was similar to that of LSD and cannabis within the subsequent hippie counterculture.
-Dick Hebdige argues that mods used amphetamines to extend their leisure time into the early hours of the morning and as a way of bridging the gap between their hostile and daunting everyday work lives and the "inner world" of dancing and dressing-up in their off-hours.
+Dick Hebdige argues that mods used amphetamines to extend their leisure time into the early hours of the morning and as a way of bridging the gap between their hostile and daunting everyday work lives and the "inner world" of dancing and dressing up in their off-hours.

-After decades of reported abuse, in 1965 the United States Food and Drug Administration (USFDA) banned Benzedrine inhalers, and limited amphetamine to prescription use, but non-medical use remained common.
-Amphetamine became a schedule II controlled substance in the U.S. under the Controlled Substances Act in 1971.
+After decades of reported abuse, in 1965 the United States Food and Drug Administration (USFDA) limited amphetamine to prescription use, but non-medical use remained common.
+Amphetamine became a schedule III controlled substance in the U.S. under the Controlled Substances Act in 1971.
 That same year, the United Nations enacted the Convention on Psychotropic Substances, and amphetamine became a schedule II controlled substance, a highly restrictive category under the treaty.
 By the 1990s, roughly 180 state parties were signatories to the treaty and consequently, it became heavily regulated in most countries.
 Beginning in the 1990s in the United States, the production of methamphetamine in users' own homes for personal use became popular as well.